kerri-hicks/blur_no-alt/README.md

 ### Settings

+This plugin's settings are found in "Settings" > "Blur No-Alt" in the WordPress admin menu.
+The plugin provides two settings for customizing the plugin's behavior:

-- Toggle informational message about blurred images above the title in the editor
+- Toggle the informational message about blurred images above the title in the block editor
 - Toggle whether logged-in users see blurred images when viewing the front-end of the site

+When the front-end styles are enabled, developers can customize which users see the blurred images with the `blur_no_alt_front_end_blur_capability` filter (default: `edit_pages`)

 ## Installation

 To use this plugin:

-1. Create a sub-directory in your wp-content/plugins directory called, well, you can call it anything, but how about Blur_No-Alt?
+1. Create a sub-directory in your `wp-content/plugins` directory called, well, you can call it anything, but how about `Blur_No-Alt`?
-2. put all of these files into it.
+2. Put all of these files into it.
 3. Go into your WordPress dashboard and look at your Plugins list.
-Activate the plugin, and you're good to go.
+Activate the plugin, and you're good to go!
+4. To customize the plugin settings, go to "Settings" > "Blur No-Alt" in the admin menu.

 ## Credits